Table of Contents

-Google doesn’t penalize a site for a single bad-backlink or for a duplicate/thin content page.
+Google doesn’t penalize a site for a single bad backlink or a duplicate/thin content page.
 It penalizes a website when a website tries to manipulate Google search by using black-hat spamming techniques to rank higher in a short time.

-Some years ago, Google did an experiment to stop counting backlinks as a ranking factor.
-But it diluted the quality of SERP results.
-Most of the SERP results were spam, low-quality sites that just want to rank higher on Google, and don’t care about the user and the value when Google unweighted the backlink factor.
+Some years ago, Google experimented to stop counting backlinks as a ranking factor.
+However, it diluted the quality of SERP results.
+When Google unweighted the backlink factor, most of the SERP results were spam, low-quality sites that just want to rank higher on Google and don’t care about the user and the value.
 So Google re-added the backlinks as a ranking factor.

-But now, Google is smarter than before.
-It is using the latest technology like AI (artificial intelligence) that can understand things like the human brain.
-Google RankBrain, Google BERT are examples of AI technology that Google uses.
+But now, Google is smarter than before and uses the latest technology like AI (artificial intelligence) that can understand things like the human brain.
+Google RankBrain and Google BERT are examples of AI technology that Google uses.

-Now Google determines the EAT; Expertise, Authority, and Trust before ranking a site along with many other factors.
-Also, Google has its own team of humans along with robots that regularly examines SERP results and review sites manually.
+Now Google determines the EEAT; Experience, Expertise, Authority, and Trust before ranking a site along with many other factors.
+Also, Google has its own team of humans along with robots that regularly examine SERP results and review sites manually.

 Google always advises webmasters that they should care about their users and not about ranking factors.
 These days, Google is releasing more broad core Updates than other targeted updates.
 This means Google is improving itself more than hitting sites.

 So you can’t remove a penalty & recover your website traffic just by disavowing a few backlinks.
-But if you want a permanent solution of the penalty that will not only remove Google Penalty but boost your website growth then you need to analyze your website.
+But if you want a permanent solution to the penalty that will not only remove Google’s Penalty but boost your website growth then you need to analyze your website.

 You need to perform a deep-detailed audit of your website to find issues that are impacting your website.
-I have divided this SEO Audit in four parts.
+I have divided this SEO Audit into four parts.

-* It requires expertise and experience to perform a successful and professional SEO audit of a website.
+* It requires expertise and experience to perform a successful & professional SEO audit of a website.
 So, you can hire a professional SEO company that can help you.